Matthew-Hurrell/Disney-Food-Guide/README.md

 * As a user I want to be able to contact Disney Food Guide and share my own personal experience at Disney World with pictures if applicable.
 * As a user I want to be able to connect with Disney Food Guide through various social media sites quickly and easily.
 * As a user I want to see the top recommended restaurants, food and drink and Disney World.
+* As a user I want to be provided with a link to book a table at any of the applicable locations listed on the site.

 [Back to top](<#contents>)